til-23/til-23-info-public/source/finals-intro.rst

 Task checkpoint details - What to expect ?
 -------------------------------------------

+At the start of a run, you will be passed two different image files to re-id, one corresponding to a "suspect plushie" and one corresponding to a "hostage plushie".

+During the run, the robot will have to communicate its findings/results to the "HQ" via the ReportingService API and it tracks its position in an arena through a "GPS system" AKA LocalizationService API.
+Please understand usage of these service APIs here: :ref:`apis`.

+Prior to navigating to a Task Checkpoint the ReportingService would already provide a target Pose for your robot to move to.

 Each Task checkpoint will contain a workflow of three AI tasks:

     a.
 Object Re-identification AKA "Friend or Foe (Visual)"
         i.
+Ensure robot is at the right coordinates and is facing the target heading (direction) given in the target Pose (x, y, heading) of this Checkpoint. ii.
+Make robot take a picture.
-Visually scan surroundings with robot-mounted camera ii.
-Identify if the scene contains a plushie corresponding to the 'suspect' image or 'hostage' image given to you at the start of the robot's run. iii.
-Submit answer(“suspect”/”hostage”/None) through the reporting service API iv.
+        iii.
+You will have to compare the 'suspect' and 'hostage' files (given at the start of the run) against the Robot's camera capture, to ascertain if they are present in the scene. iv.
+Submit answer(“suspect”/”hostage”/None) through the reporting service API
+        v.
 Server will return 2 audio files (zipped in one folder) to be used in the next task, "Friend or Foe (Audio)"
     b.
 Speaker Identification AKA "Friend or Foe (Audio)"
         i.
 From the 2 audio files received from the end of "Friend or Foe (Visual)" identify which audio file belongs to which *opponent team member* ii.
 Submit the answer (in the format given - see SpeakerID)  to the scoring server